 A fireball of enthusiasm and dedication, Chief Master Sergeant Mary Ann Gamache came to R-MA after serving in the Air National Guard (ANG) for over 26 years, with all but six months of that being active duty.
 After serving as an Air Force JROTC instructor for two years, the Richmond native moved to the position of college counselor, taking her energy, enthusiasm, and optimism with her.

-While she enjoyed teaching JROTC for the two years in which she held the position, Gamache held a secret desire—to be a guidance counselor.
+Chief Gamache enjoyed teaching JROTC for the two years in which she held the position, but she held a secret desire—to be a guidance counselor.
 It was a long-ago career goal that had been put aside.
 Throughout her ANG career, however, she had gotten as close to being a guidance counselor as she could—her master’s degree was in human resources, training and development, and she spent a significant amount of time doing career counseling in the Air Force.

 Now, as the college counselor, Gamache has found a niche that combines a long-ago dream with a well-developed talent: counseling students in regards to their college choices and future careers.
 She immediately impressed the seniors with her interest in helping them and her ability to focus them not just on their college choices, but on their career goals.